trustoverip/ctwg-sandbox/docs/terms/actor.md

 glossaryText: "Entity that can act (do things), e.g. people, machines, but not %%organizations^organization%%."
 ---
 ### Short Description
 An **Actor** is someone or something that can actually do things, such as people or machines.
-Actors will generally do things, i.e. execute %%actions|action%% in different ways, depending on the context, or the %%party|party%% for whom they do this.
+Actors will generally do things, i.e. execute %%actions|action%% in different ways, depending on the context, or the party for whom they do this.

 The %%Parties, Actors and Actions pattern|pattern-party-actor-action%% provides an overview of how this concept fits in with related concepts.